A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification: A novel multiclass TPMSVM-type model

 \section{A novel multiclass TPMSVM-type model}

-In this section, we extend the binary TPMSVM approach to the case of multiclass classification both for linear (Section \ref{sec_linear_multiclass}) and nonlinear (Section \ref{sec_nonlinear_multiclass}) decision boundaries.
-Among all the possible formulations, we adopt the \emph{one-versus-all} strategy thanks to its reduced computational complexity and good accuracy (\cite{DingZhaZhaZhaXue2019}).
+In this section, we extend the binary TPMSVM approach recalled so far to address multiclass classification problems, considering both linear (Section \ref{sec_linear_multiclass}) and nonlinear (Section \ref{sec_nonlinear_multiclass}) decision boundaries.
+Among all the possible multiclass strategies, we opt for the one-versus-all formulation due to its lower computational complexity and strong performance in terms of accuracy (see \cite{DingZhaZhaZhaXue2019}).

-In the following, we assume that $C$ is the total number of classifying categories and, for each class $c=1,\ldots,C$, the subscript $\cdot_{-c}$ will refer to points not in class $c$.
+In the following, we assume that $C$ represents the total number of classes and, for each class $c=1,\ldots,C$, the subscript $\cdot_{-c}$ denotes the set of points not belonging to class $c$.